 This document, SP 800-217, specifically applies the guidelines of [SP800-63C] to the PIV identity account defined in [FIPS201] to outline the details of PIV federation.
 This document provides a set of processes and technical guidelines for deployers of PIV federation with Federal Government use cases in both IdP and RP roles.

-In a direct authentication, the claimant presents their authenticator to a verifier, which is tightly coupled with the RP and often the Credential Service Provider (CSP).
-The verifier conducts an authentication process.
+In a direct authentication, the claimant presents their authenticator to a verifier, which is tightly coupled with the RP and, usually, the home agency IdMS described in Sec 2.1.2.
+The verifier conducts an authentication process of a PIV credential.
 This process sometimes uses an external service, such as when public key infrastructure is used to validate a certificate.

 PIV credentials are intended for use with direct authentication via the mechanisms listed in [FIPS201] and [SP800-157].
 However, there are many situations in which direct authentication is not viable or desirable.